-Chairman, President and CEO Ball Corporation leads the Corporate Governance Committee for The Business Roundtable.
+Chairman and CEO Ball Corporation previously led the Corporate Governance Committee for The Business Roundtable.
+In 2020 Ball continued to contribute financially to the Business Roundtable.

 (C12.3d) Do you publicly disclose a list of all research organizations that you fund?
 No